neysofu/zuloid/README.md

-Z64C
+Zorro
 ====

-Z64C is a UGEI chess engine that's easy on hardware but hard on its opponents.
+Zorro is a UGEI chess engine that's easy on hardware but hard on its opponents.